peterhinch/micropython_ra8875/docs/GUI.md

  9. `vtest.py` Uses `VectorDial` instances for analog clock and compass style displays.
  10. `tbox.py` Demo of the `Textbox` control.
+Demos for 800x480 displays only.
+ 1. `audio.py` A control panel for a HiFi system with simulated audio.
+ 2. `kbd.py` A qwerty keyboard feeding a textbox.

 ## 1.4 A minimal code example